DrewChambs/ratingapp/README.md

 ### Continued development

 I think more projects moving forward is the way to go for me.
-This was an excellent excercise to gauge where I was in my JavaScript learning process.
+This was an excellent exercise to gauge where I was in my JavaScript learning process.
 Repetition is the key from where I am now.
 I've discovered that I know a good few things about the core HTML, CSS, and JavaScript, and the next step is the application of everything I've learned so far.
 I do need to focus on more advanced topics within JavaScript, and a good way to start that process is to look into